att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

       usage:   2551 MB used, 42814 GB / 42816 GB avail
       pgs:     182 active+clean

-5. Replace/restore a physical storage drive associated with the failed OSD with a new one.
+5. Replace/restore a physical storage drive associated with the failed OSD.

 6. Clean up the failed OSD: